chapel-lang/chapel/doc/rst/language/spec/modules.rst

 ``unqualified-list`` that does not exist or is not visible in the respective module.

-If a type or type's secondary methods are defined in the imported module, then any instances of the type obtained in the scope of the import may access the fields and methods of that type, regardless of the ``unqualified-list``.
-These fields and methods cannot be specified in an ``unqualified-list`` on their own.
+When the ``unqualified-list`` for an import of a module contains a type, its tertiary methods that are defined in that module, if any, are visible in the scopes where the ``import`` statement is visible.
+Fields and methods cannot be specified in an ``unqualified-list`` on their own.
+Fields, and primary and secondary methods are visible to any instance of the type regardless of import statements, see :ref:`Method_Calls`.
-The privacy of import statements is also ignored when determining if an instance can access the fields and methods, for similar reasons.

 Within an ``unqualified-list``, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from